Precision Flake

 MAS-C color sorter specifications.

-Six channel modules scale from compact lines to high-throughput plants.
+Chute configurations from C5 to C12 scale from compact lines to high-throughput plants.
 Figures may vary based on contaminant rate and target classes.

 | Module (channels) | Length (mm) | Width (mm) | Height (mm) | Weight (kg) | Power (kW) | Capacity (T/H) | Air (m3/min) |